Disease

 A rosette that was already stressed going into a wet spell

-A plant recently divided, repotted, or shipped has fewer intact fine roots to begin with, so the same amount of moisture a well-established rosette would shrug off can be enough to tip a recently disturbed one into rot.
+A plant recently divided, repotted, or shipped has fewer intact fine roots to begin with, so the same amount of moisture a well-established rosette would shrug off can be enough to tip a recently disturbed one into rot, since the reduced root mass has less capacity to process and use up water before it stagnates.

 How to Fix It